btskinner/btskinner.github.io/index.md

 <img class="centerpic" src="{{ site.baseurl }}/images/btskinner.jpg"
 style="width: 300px;"/>

-I am a Research Assistant Professor of Education and Public Policy at the University of Virginia with affiliations in EdPolicyWorks, the Nudge4 Solutions Lab, and the Batten School of Leadership and Public Policy.

 My research interests center on the policies and practices that affect students who attend community colleges and broad access universities.
 In my work I have focused on the relationships between online course delivery and student enrollments, course outcomes, and degree attainment; how students weigh factors like distance and cost when choosing a college; and the economic and social outcomes of college attendance.
-As part of EdPolicyWorks and Nudge4, I have worked closely with numerous public agencies and organizations including the Virginia Community College System.

 I am the author and maintainer of a number of software packages, including [rscorecard](https://www.btskinner.me/rscorecard/), which